G7 finance chiefs ponder flagging growth amid Greek crisis fears

 Greece is now scrambling to strike a deal with its international lenders before an IMF loan falls due on June 5.

-Greek officials have said there may not be enough money to meet a series of June bills to the IMF totaling 1.6 billion euros without outside help -- raising the prospect of default.
+Greek officials have said there may not be enough money to meet a series of June bills to the IMF totalling 1.6 billion euros without outside help -- raising the prospect of default.

 "The notion that the risk is completely contained, that there's no contagion, I think that it's a mistake to think that a failure is of no consequence outside of Greece.
 We don't know the exact scope," Lew said.